SeedTactics/fms-insight/docs/client-operations.md

 ---
-id: client-dashboard
+id: client-operations
-title: Dashboard
+title: Daily Cell Operations
-sidebar_label: Dashboard
+sidebar_label: Operations
 ---

 ![Screenshot of Dashboard](assets/insight-dashboard.jpg)

 The dashboard shows an overview of the current status of the cell.
 On the left is a bullet chart showing the current jobs with their completed count and remaining machining time.
 On the right is an overview of the stations, showing the OEE for the past week and information about the pallet at each station (if any).

 ## Current Jobs